Maidstone Corporation Transport: Liveries

 Maidstone Corporation started out with an ochre and cream colour scheme, with gold Maidstone Corporation lettering and the council crest.
 A fiesta blue and cream livery was introduced for the buses that replaced the trolleybuses.

 Fleet

 Maidstone operated a fleet of Sunbeam trolleybuses.
 In 1959, following closure of the nearby Hastings Tramways trolleybus system owned by Maidstone & District, Maidstone Corporation acquired five of their trolleybuses.
-Also purchased were two vehicles from the closing Brighton system, including the now-preserved 52.
+Also purchased were two vehicles from the closing Brighton system, including the now-preserved No. 52.